14 Hands Cabernet Sauvignon

 If you’re new to American wine, 14 Hands Cabernet Sauvignon is a very approachable, everyday wine that gives a great and lasting experience of the ripeness of fruit in Washington State wines.

-You can buy this deliciously red wine by a case of 12 bottles and get a discount!
+You can buy this deliciously red wine by the case of 12 bottles and get free delivery within Nairobi CBD.

 Grape Variety: 82% Cabernet Sauvignon, 10% Merlot, 8% other varieties including Petit Verdot, Cabernet Franc and Petite Syrah